socalrug/hackathon-2019-11/admin/areas_of_improvement.md

 * Volunteers need clearer instructions on what they need to do at on each shift
 * There were no volunteers for the saturday clean-up.
 * Have post event survey ready in advance
+* Have a better way for teams to submit their names, github info and membership